maja-jablonska/StreamAndChill/README.md

 **References**
 [1] Streich, S. and Herrera, P., Detrended Fluctuation Analysis of Music Signals: Danceability Estimation and further Semantic Characterization, Proceedings of the AES 118th Convention, Barcelona, Spain, 2005

+[2] Pons, J. and Serra, X., 2019. musicnn: Pre-trained convolutional neural networks for music audio tagging which works on sound spectrograms

 ---